-The physicians with the Merrillville, Indiana Methodist Physician Group Orthopedic and Spine Center specialize in very specific orthopedic surgeries like arthroscopic anterior cruciate ligament (ACL) repair.
+The physicians with the Merrillville, Indiana The Methodist Physician Group Specialists specialize in very specific orthopedic surgeries like arthroscopic anterior cruciate ligament (ACL) repair.
 That's a common injury seen among athletes, especially runners or basketball players who tend to stress their knee joints and those who compete in high-demand sports such as soccer or football.
 Specialists in this field must undergo additional training to learn how to operate the equipment used in arthroscopic ACL, so they can provide a surgical option that is less invasive to those in need of ACL repair.

 The ACL or anterior cruciate ligament is one of the major ligaments in the knee joint, and one of two cruciate ligaments that support it.
 The anterior version sits anatomically along the medial wall of the lateral femoral condyle.
 The name refers to the location, which is anterior or in the front of the joint.
 Although the ACL is one of four major ligaments in the knee, it tends to bear the brunt of the restraining force making it prone to a sports injury.